-Godless progressives, abandon all hope that godless progressivism has a bright future in the United States.
+Godless progressives, abandon all hope that godless progressivism will be dominant in the United States.

 Consider this excerpt about the new dominance of Spanish television in the USA: